Not-A-Builder/Digit-Recognition-Keras-TF/README.md

 ## Cons

 The only disadvantage faced till now is the distinguishing between the digits 3 and 8.
-If anyone can come up witha feasible solution I am open to collaboration.
+If anyone can come up with a feasible solution I am open to collaboration.

 # Thank you for stopping by!